 JTBC “SKY Castle” was a hit drama that caused a nationwide sensation; Koreans couldn’t stop talking about it and for a very good reason.

 I have binge-watched the whole drama for the past week and had a lot of feelings about its final episode, I have seen netizens divided on the ending of this drama, some calling “SKY Castle” ending a cringe-fest while others loved it.

-Here are some of their comments on the final episode: (Source)
+Some of netizens comments on the final episode

 [+833, -82] The whole last episode was just a bunch of ads… the PPL kept distracting me… Would’ve been better to end it at the 19th episode.